qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/types/command-arguments.md

 ![Command arguments](/images/commandargument.gif)

-Command arguments allows users to provide an executable server command.
+Command arguments allow users to provide an executable server command.
 The `CommandArgument` class lets you specify:

-- Arbitrary commands - any command that the user has permissions to run can be provided.
+- Arbitrary commands – any command that the user has permissions to run can be provided.
-- Restricted commands - only specific commands can be provided.
+- Restricted commands – only specific commands can be provided.

 Using the `CommandArgument` will return a `CommandResult`, which contains a Bukkit `Command` instance representing the command to be executed, and a `String[]` of command arguments.